 Your logo is probably the most difficult of all brand design pieces you will design for your business.
 A strong logo will last you a lifetime.
 So it’s good to invest the time you need to create something unique and memorable.
-But before you start you need to know and understand the elements a logo is composed of.
+But before you start you need to know and understand the main logo components.
 Those logo components can help you to design a strong and professional looking logo.

 Different types of logos

-Of course, there are several types of logos you’ve already seen before.
+Of course, there are several types of logos and you’ve already seen them before.
+The logo components of each of them is slightly different though.
 The classic logotype or wordmark consisting just of type, the symbol mark which you see in use mostly with already established brands like Apple or Nike, and the combination mark which is, no doubt, the most popular and most used type of logo.
 And that’s what this post is about.

 Related post: 4 types of logos